1951 - 1952 - 1953 - 1954 - 1955 - 1956 - 1957 - 1958 - 1959

 1952, September 28 - Allen County War Memorial Coliseum dedication.
 A video by Access Fort Wayne public television at the Allen County Public Library shows some construction, outdoor and indoor crowds at the dedication.

 1953 - Two Fort Wayne landmarks open: Parkview Memorial Hospital and the Sol A. Wood Home (now Wood Youth Center).
-Copied from the 1950-1959 Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1953, January 13 - the Fort Wayne Pistons hosted the third